Counterexamples in 4-manifold topology: Counterexamples

 Here $\star\CP^2$ is the Chern manifold from \cref{subsection:row-3}.
 The manifold~$\mathcal{R}$ was first constructed by Ruberman~\cite{ruberman84}, as follows.
 By~\citelist{\cite{F}*{Theorem~1.4'}\cite{FQ}*{Corollary~9.3C}}, the Brieskorn sphere $\Sigma(5,9,13)$ bounds a compact, contractible, topological $4$-manifold~$\mathcal{U}$.
 As a Seifert fibered manifold, $\Sigma(5,9,13)$ admits an orientation preserving order two self-diffeomorphism $t$ given by the antipodal map on the generic fibres.
 Since the parameters $5$, $9$, and $13$ are all odd, $t$ is also the antipodal map on the exceptional fibres and $t$ has no fixed points.
 The manifold $\mathcal{R}$ is then defined as

-Compare with the earlier construction of Fintushel-Stern~\cite{FS-fake}, given in \cref{subsection:row-6}.
-Ruberman's proof that $\mathcal{R}$ is not homeomorphic to $\RP^4$ utilises Rochlin's theorem~\cite{Rochlin} (see also~\citelist{\cite{freedman-kirby}\cite{Kirby_lecturenotes}*{Chapter~XI}} and the fact that the Rochlin invariant $\mu(\Sigma(5,9,13))=1$.
+A similar construction was previously used by Fintushel-Stern~\cite{FS-fake} to construct a manifold homeomorphic, but not diffeomorphic to $\RP^4$, as we describe in \cref{subsection:row-6}.
+Ruberman's proof that $\mathcal{R}$ is not homeomorphic to $\RP^4$ utilises Rochlin's theorem~\cite{Rochlin} (see also~\citelist{\cite{freedman-kirby}\cite{Kirby_lecturenotes}*{Chapter~XI}}) and the fact that the Rochlin invariant $\mu(\Sigma(5,9,13))=1$.
 That $\mathcal{R}$ is a homotopy $\RP^4$ follows from the same principle as in~\cite{FS-fake}.
 Namely, write $S^4$ as $\mathcal{U}\cup_{t} \mathcal{U}$, and observe that $\mathcal{R}$ is the quotient under a free involution.
 The same construction can be applied to any integer homology sphere $\Sigma$ admitting a free orientation preserving involution and with $\mu(\Sigma)=1$.
+While it is \textit{a priori} not clear that the outcome is unique up to homeomorphism, this follows from the classification of closed, non-orientable $4$-manifolds with order two fundamental group~\cite{HKT-nonorientable}*{Theorem~3}.

+In the literature $\mathcal{R}$ is sometimes denoted $\star\RP^4$.
+We prefer not to use this notation to avoid confusion with the star construction, defined in \cref{sec:E-and-friends}.
+The manifold $\mathcal{R}$ also arises via a surgery construction, which we outline after the following list.